Bandokay

 Kemani Tutti Kane Duggan (born 9 May 2001), known professionally as Bandokay (formerly stylized as BandoKay), is a British rapper.
 He is a member of the UK drill group OFB.

 Beginning his career in 2018 alongside fellow OFB rappers SJ and Double Lz, Bandokay gained prominence in 2019 after release of Frontstreet.
 The mixtape peaked at number 36 on the UK Albums Chart and was followed by Drill Commandmants, released in 2021.

 Early life

 Kemani Tutti Kane Duggan was born on 9 May 2001, in Tottenham, London, England.
-He is the son of Mark Duggan, who was shot to death by police in 2011.
+He is the son of Mark Duggan, who was fatally shot by armed police in 2011.
 After his father's death, Duggan was looked after by Marcus Knox-Hooke, one of his father's friends.
 This would lead Knox-Hooke to form a program to look after vulnerable youth in Tottenham.

-Sometime afterwards, Duggan began secondary school; however, He would be kicked out three months after beginning due to his inability to control his behaviour.
+Sometime afterwards, Duggan began secondary school; however, he was kicked out three months after beginning due to his inability to control his behaviour.